This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-- Fast: Do not cook the chicken all the way through before baking.
+- Flash Frying: Don’t cook the chicken all the way through before baking.
 You just want to get the chicken lightly brown on the outside, and then it bakes to perfection.

-- Saucey: If you like your dish saucey, double the sauce recipe and place half on the chicken and another half on the stove in a pot at a simmer for 8-10 min till thickened.
+- Make it Saucy: If you like your dish saucy, double the sauce recipe and place half on the chicken and another half on the stove in a pot at a simmer for 8-10 minutes until thickened.

-- Fridge: Place leftovers in an airtight container in the fridge for up to 3-4 days.
+- In the Refrigerator: Place leftovers in an airtight container in the fridge for up to 3-4 days.

-- Freezer: This can be frozen too.
-Just place in a freezer safe container or bag and freeze for 2-3 months.
+- In the Freezer: Leftovers can be frozen too.
+Just place in a freezer-safe container or bag and freeze for 2-3 months.
 Let thaw overnight in the fridge before reheating.

-- Reheat: Sweet and Sour Chicken is best reheated on the stove.
+- To Reheat: Sweet and sour chicken is best reheated on the stove.
 Reheating it in the microwave can make the chicken rubbery and overcooked.
-Place leftovers in pan on the stove top and heat on medium heat, stirring often, till heated through.
+Place leftovers in a saucepan on the stovetop and heat on medium heat, stirring often, until heated through.